-2022 marks the 50th anniversary of the Clean Water Act, the nation’s first comprehensive legislation protecting water quality.
-Life in the Champlain Valley has always been—and continues to be—deeply connected to the water of Lake Champlain.
-This monumental legislation expanded federal protection of the waters of the United States, paving the way for policies, protections, and funding dedicated to clean water.
-Subsequent amendments to the Act strengthened protections for Lake Champlain, creating the Lake Champlain Basin Program and helping to improve the water quality of the lake for generations to come.
+Fifty years ago, Congress passed the Clean Water Act, the nation’s first comprehensive legislation protecting water quality.
+Life in the Champlain Valley has always been deeply connected to the water of Lake Champlain.
+This landmark legislation expanded federal protection of the waters of the United States, paving the way for policies, protections, and funding dedicated to clean water.
+Subsequent amendments to the Act strengthened protections for Lake Champlain, creating the Lake Champlain Basin Program and helping to improve the water quality of the Lake for generations to come.